Mela User Guide

 Pitch Ratio

-Pitch Ratio is a Pitch Processor module that modifies the input Pitch signal by multiplying it by a ratio of 2 integers.
-This is especially useful for ring and frequency modulation synthesis.
+The Pitch Ratio module modifies the Pitch signal by multiplying it by a ratio of two integers.
+It is especially useful for RM and FM synthesis.

 Numerator